 China’s fast development continue in small cities

-In big Chinese cities such as Shanghai or Hangzhou, e-commerce activities seem to reach the saturation level with delivery courier everywhere and a huge competition between the different e-commerce platforms.
-Few hundred kilometers away, the courier service is just starting.
-For Ji Yongtao who left Shenzhen (China’s third-largest economic hub) to go back to his hometown located in Gansu province, the man has to take 10-minute drive to get his online orders from a Taobao Station.
+In big Chinese cities such as Shanghai or Hangzhou, e-commerce activities seem to reach the saturation level with delivery couriers everywhere and a huge competition between the different e-commerce platforms.
+A few hundred kilometers away, the courier service is just starting.
+For Ji Yongtao who left Shenzhen (China’s third-largest economic hub) to go back to his hometown located in Gansu province, the man has to take a 10-minute drive to get his online orders from a Taobao Station.
 This is a brick-and-mortar service center that Alibaba has established nationwide to allow rural residents to buy and sell goods online.

 Chinese migrant workers are driving back home

 While they have been for three decades leaving their hometown to go struggle in big cities, nowadays the trend is reversing course.
-Chinese people saw the ongoing enhancements in small-cities backed by the government and big companies, the soaring city expenses and increasing salaries.
-This is attracting and leading a lot of migrant workers to return in their hometown.
+Chinese people saw the ongoing enhancements in small cities backed by the government and big companies, the soaring city expenses, and increasing salaries.
+This is attracting and leading a lot of migrant workers to return to their hometowns.

-Migrant workers contributed a lot in the boom of top-tier cities like Beijing, Shanghai and Shenzhen (Bei-Shang-Shen is the shortcut to talk about the largest Chinese cities).
+Migrant workers contributed a lot to the boom of top-tier cities like Beijing, Shanghai, and Shenzhen (Bei-Shang-Shen is the shortcut to talk about the largest Chinese cities).
 The workforce is going to be needed in urban areas.

 Beauty of big cities VS opportunities of small cities

-Fancy restaurants, high-end coffee, luxury and big shopping malls represent attracting features for a lot of Chinese workers.
-In another side, wealthy consumers, people the most open and the most willing to pay led a lot of foreign companies and brands to settle their business flooding in these cities.
+Fancy restaurants, high-end coffee, luxury, and big shopping malls represent attracting features for a lot of Chinese workers.
+On another side, wealthy consumers, people the most open and the most willing to pay led a lot of foreign companies and brands to settle their business flooding in these cities.

-Actually, most of Chinese metropolitan consumers are accustomed with foreign brands.
-Nowadays, going in smallest cities may offer more opportunities as the cost of activity will be lower: less rent and more workforce.
-Also, the fact to be somewhere “unique” among local competitors will give your business a better visibility and attracts consumer’s eyeballs.
+Actually, most Chinese metropolitan consumers are accustomed to foreign brands.
+Nowadays, going to the smallest cities may offer more opportunities as the cost of the activity will be lower: less rent and more workforce.
+Also, the fact to being somewhere “unique” among local competitors will give your business better visibility and attracts consumers’ eyeballs.

 Ecommerce is taking off across low-tier cities

-Besides the ecommerce groups’ support, another that boost this development is because there are no big malls in Lijiang.
-People don’t have the same range of available items in lower-tier cities, so the e-commerce is a very convenient way.
+Besides the eCommerce groups’ support, another that boosts this development is because there are no big malls in Lijiang.
+People don’t have the same range of available items in lower-tier cities, so e-commerce is a very convenient way.
 Nowadays, Chinese consumers have a huge appetite for foreign products and e-commerce platforms have become the channels of choices for Chinese shoppers looking to purchase such items.